mvysny/vaadin-on-kotlin/README.md

 This project is an attempt to simplify such projects:

-* Allow them to run in a pure servlet environment (Jetty)
+* Allow them to run in a pure servlet environment (such as Jetty, Tomcat)
 * Remove complex stuff such as injections, SLSBs, SFSBs
 * Allow any object to be bound to a session (e.g. caches) in a simple manner